 What about the science part of our Trees & Science campaign?

 Nuclear fusion, the process that powers the Sun, can play a big part in our carbon-free energy future.
 As an energy source, nuclear fusion is theoretically safer than nuclear fission, with less radioactivity in operation and little nuclear waste.
 From September 2019, Steppes Travel is funding Nicolas Christen, one of 14 doctoral students working with Prof Michael Barnes in the Plasma Physics Group at the University of Oxford.
 By funding a student, we are adding brainpower to an already amazing team.
 Though the creation of power from nuclear fusion might be called the ‘Everest’ of current energy research, we feel that it is vitally important to try and conquer it.

 Steppes Travel is proud to support important work into future energies, and along with the mission to create the Scunthorpe Forest, we feel that we are not just proving to be sustainable, but really contributing to Britain’s environment going forward.

 Of course, we will always push on the issue of single-use plastics, which has been our focus for many years now.
-And, from September, our ‘Making A Difference’ programme will fund more than 20 targeted projects that support girls’ education, female empowerment and wildlife conservation in destinations worldwide.
+While our 2019 ‘Making A Difference’ programme will fund more than 20 targeted projects that support girls’ education, female empowerment and wildlife conservation in destinations worldwide.